F.A.Q

 What is the mission of A Big Gay Market?

 A Big Gay Market is a designated intentional and affirmative space for LGBTQI+ individuals, especially for those in our community that have intersecting marginalized identities, to join together in queer and trans joy for a cause.
-This market aims to benefit Camp Unirondack’s Queer Youth Advocacy Retreat.
+Our four larger markets aim to benefit Camp Unirondack’s Queer Youth Advocacy Retreat.
 All vendors and volunteers who are a part of our event agree to this collective mission before they are allowed to complete their application to attend.

 Wait, you make all vendors and volunteers agree to this mission?
 What if they don’t?